Windsooon/cherry/README.md

 <img src="https://raw.githubusercontent.com/Windsooon/cherry/master/imgs/RandomForest.png" alt="" height="500">

 ### Search
-You can pass the parameter you want to search, then calculate its best score
+You can pass the parameters you want to search, then calculate its best score

     >>> parameters = {
     ...     'clf__alpha': [0.1, 0.5, 1],